ivos/git-crash-course/Readme.md

     git log --graph

+The Git `log` command is actually quite versatile (see its man page).
-Show what I have done today
+It allows for cool things like listing what I have done today

     git log --since=00:00:00 --all --no-merges --oneline --reverse --author=ivo.maixner@gmail.com

+Or listing the most active repo users within the last 3 weeks

+    git shortlog -sn --since='3 weeks'

 ### 4.2 Refreshing local repo